WillowInc/opendigitaltwins-building/Samples/09-Occupancy.md

 1. As with the previous examples, the Occupancy Zone is part of a Room.

-2. The Occupancy Zone in this example contains two Openings, such as a corridor with two ends, which allow the passage of people that are being counted in and out of the zone.
-These openings could be physical barriers such as doors or access control turnstils or virtual boundaries defined by the sensor equipment.
+2. The Occupancy Zone in this example contains two Space Openings, such as a corridor with two ends, which allow the passage of people that are being counted in and out of the zone.
+These openings could be physical barriers such as doors or access control turnstiles or nonphysical boundaries (Nonphysical Space Opening) defined by the sensor equipment.
+The specific type of Space Opening shown in this example is a Door which is both a Physical Space Opening and Asset in the ontology.

 3. An Opening always has a direction in which its two capabilities, Entering People Count Sensor and Leaving People Count Sensor, have the proper meaning for the flow of people in and out of the Occupancy Zone.
 When this is the case, we use the isEntryTo relationship from the Opening to the Occupancy Zone.
 See the Adjacent Zones, Shared Opening example for more explanation around when to use the other relationship, isExitFrom.